gigya/wordpress/readme.txt

 = 6.5.0 =
 * Changed package name to gigya/gigya-wordpress (!) for more practical automated installation
 * Graceful failure when Composer dependencies have not been installed

+= 6.5.1=
+* Fixed a logout issue with dynamic session

 == FAQ ==